A/B testing the covid19 vaccine

 Phase 2: Test for effect-size

-Volunteers belonging to different groups are then monitored over time to see whether the disease got cured or prevented, while ensuring there are no major side effects.
+Volunteers belonging to different groups are then monitored over time to see whether the disease got cured or prevented while ensuring no major side effects.

 Phase 3: Large scale confirmatory test